SplendidAlakey/Perfectly-Splendid/README.md

 </details>

-<details><summary>Tokenable Shulkers have untranslated names in GUI screens.</summary>
+<details><summary>Tokenable Shulkers have untranslated names in GUI screens; Tokenable trapped chests use untranslated strings.</summary>

   **Status**: ❌ Reported.
 Not fixed.

   **Severity**: Low.

   **Workarounds**: Open the mod's jar, navigate to ./assets/tokenablefurnaces/lang and edit the en_us json.
 All you have to do is copy all the shulkerbox entries, paste them anywhere you want in the file and remove undescores from its names.
+Then add all the missing trapped chests.

 </details>